Ascension deputy stops to play basketball with children

 DONALDSONVILLE - Some kids playing basketball in Ascension Parish gained an unexpected teammate when a local sheriff's deputy decided to join the game.

-According to Eric Simon's Facebook post, Deputy Daniel Haydel saw Simon's three sons playing basketball Saturday afternoon and decided to get in on the fun.
+According to Eric Simon's Facebook post, Deputy Daniel Haydel with the Ascension Parish Sheriff's Office saw Simon's three sons playing basketball Saturday afternoon and decided to get in on the fun.

 Photos from Simon's post show all four enjoying themselves as the deputy plays ball with the three boys.